 The Academic Support Initiative mandates specific academic course requirements for a specified group of students.
 The purpose of this program is to enhance the law school experience, improve preparation for the bar exam, and support the transition to the practice of law for the identified students.
-This required programs does not apply to HUSL legacy students.
+This required program does not apply to HUSL legacy students.

-The following is a detailed description of the requirements of effected students.
-Questions about these changes can be directed to Anne Moelk, Dean of Student Affairs and Student Life (anne.moelk@mitchellhamline.edu).
+The following is a detailed description of the requirements for affected students.
+Questions about these changes can be directed to Lynn LeMoine, Dean of Students (lynn.lemoine@mitchellhamline.edu)

-Group A Group B Requirement Students ranked in the 15 th percentile and lower @ end of First Year Students ranked between the 16 th percentile and the 25 th percentile @ end of First Year Legal Reasoning Workshop II (LRW2): Students must take LRW2 in the fall semester of their second year.
-LRW2 is a one-credit course that focuses on the performance of legal analysis and on strategies for preparing for and taking law school exams.
-LRW2 is taught in conjunction with Constitutional Law-Powers.
+Group A 1 Group B Requirement Legacy WMCL Students ranked in the 15 th percentile 2 and lower @ end of First Year Legacy WMCL Students ranked between the 16 th percentile 3 and the 25 th percentile @ end of First Year Legal Reasoning Workshop II (LRW2): Students must take LRW2 in the fall semester of their second year.
+LRW2 is a two-credit, pass/fail course that focuses on the performance of legal analysis and on strategies for preparing for and taking law school exams.
 The course involves weekly reading and writing assignments, small-group work, and one-on-one meetings with the instructor.
 LRW2 is open to all students provided space is available.
-The Registrar will register and assign students who are required to take LRW2 to a LRW2 section in the fall of the second year. ✓ Recommended if space is available Bar Preparation Strategies Course (BPS): must be taken in the final year of law school.
+The Registrar will register and assign students who are required to take LRW2 to a LRW2 section in the fall of the second year.
+Course title changed to Bar Prep Strategies: MPT (effective Fall 2018) √ Recommended if space is available 4 Bar Preparation Strategies Course (BPS): must be taken in the final year of law school.
 BPS is a two-credit course designed to help students strengthen the skills necessary to succeed on the bar exam and give students a head start on the bar-preparation process.
 This is a "learn-by-doing" course that requires preparation for and active participation in class.
 Students will have weekly reading and writing assignments.
 Because the course focuses mostly on skills and covers only two of the thirteen bar-tested subjects, it is not a substitute for commercial bar-preparation courses like BarBri or PMBR.
 For a full course description see Course Descriptions on the website. ✓ Recommended

-&lt;sup>1 In addition to these requirements, those students in Group A who are on probation must achieve the required CGPA to be in good standing within the time frame specified in the probation policy stated in the Student Handbook.
+1 In addition to these requirements, those students in Group A who are on probation must achieve the required CGPA to be in good standing within the time frame specified in the probation policy stated in the Student Handbook.

-&lt;sup>2 Students at the 15th percentile and below after first year, regardless of the number of credits, as measured by cumulative GPA.
+2 Students at the 15th percentile and below after first year, regardless of the number of credits, as measured by cumulative GPA.

-&lt;sup>3 Students between the 16th and the 25th percentile after first year, regardless of the number of credits, based on cumulative GPA.
+3 Students between the 16th and the 25th percentile after first year, regardless of the number of credits, based on cumulative GPA.

-&lt;sup>4 If interested, contact registrar@mitchellhamline.edu
+4 If interested, contact registrar@mitchellhamline.edu